cockpit-project/cockpit-project.github.io/external/wiki/Workflow.md

   * https://github.com/cockpit-project/cockpit/blob/master/test/README
   * the [documentation tree](https://github.com/cockpit-project/cockpit/tree/master/doc), used for [the guide]({{ site.baseurl }}/guide/latest/)

+* [Screenshots](#screenshot) and/or [videos](#video) should be included in every pull request that causes visual changes.

+  Having visuals communicates changes, helps with design reviews, and provides a way to highlight features in the release notes on Cockpit-project.org.

+  Pull requests lacking screenshots or videos may be tagged with `needs-screenshot` and/or `needs-video` labels.
+Depending on the pull request, a lack of a screenshot and/or video may block design reviews or merging.

+  When a pull request changes, it's a good idea to include a new screenshot or video to reflect the current state.

 ## Git-related / Merging Conventions

 * No merge commits on master.

   See https://sandofsky.com/blog/git-workflow.html for the motivation.
 In brief, merge commits are confusing when rolling back history to find the commit that introduced a particular bug/feature.

-  Thus, we normally use "Rebase and Merge" when merging pull requests, but see below for the special "GH #nnnn" line that needs to be present for this to work.
+  Thus, we normally use "Rebase and Merge" when merging pull requests, but see below for the special "Closes #nnnn" line that needs to be present for this to work.

 * Each commit on master should have been reviewed.
 (Almost each.)